Energy Star: History

+In May 2025 leaks from a meeting on the ongoing reorganization of the EPA revealed closing branches managing the Energy Star program.
+CNN journalists were unable to receive a clarification on the matter from the agency.
+Democrat Jeanne Shaheen and Republican Susan Collins, journalists, and multiple institutions see such a change as having hugely negative impact on finances of the population.
+According to the critical voices, each year the program provides US citizens $40 billion in energy savings, while costing the government $32 million.

 Specifications

 Energy Star specifications differ with each item, and are set by the EPA.

 Computers

 Energy Star 4.0 specifications for computers became effective on July 20, 2007.
 The requirements are more stringent than the previous specification and existing equipment designs can no longer use the service mark unless re-qualified.
 They require the use of 80 Plus Bronze level or higher power supplies.
 Energy Star 5.0 became effective on July 1, 2009.
 Energy Star 6.1 became effective on September 10, 2014.
 Energy Star 7.1 became effective on November 16, 2018.
 The Version 8.0 specification for computers was finalized on October 15, 2019 and became effective on October 15, 2020.